webksde/ddev-vscode-devcontainer-drupal-template/README.md

  - Use `ddev import-db --src=path/to/src` to import a database file.
  - Use `ddev rename` to rename your project. !THIS COMMAND IS BUGGY, PLEASE DO NOT USE IT YET!

  (BEWARE OF SOME BUGS USING THESE TOOLS!
-CHECK ISSUES FOR MORE INFORMATION!! documentation tag)
+CHECK ISSUES FOR MORE INFORMATION!!)

 ## Typical Use-Cases:
 - Create a simple Drupal 9 Sandbox for offline / local